 For information on setting up Harness Delegates, see Harness Delegate Overview.

 The host running the Harness Delegate must run the CF CLI in order to execute the required commands.

-Step 3: Add the Harness PCF Cloud Provider
+Step 3: Add the Harness TAS Cloud Provider

-A Harness PCF Cloud Provider connects Harness to your PCF account and allows the Harness Delegate to make API calls.
+A Harness TAS Cloud Provider connects Harness to your TAS account and allows the Harness Delegate to make API calls.

-The Pivotal Cloud Foundry dialog has the following fields.
+The TAS Cloud Provider has the following settings.

 Enter a name for the Cloud Provider.
 You will use this name when selecting this Cloud Provider in Harness Infrastructure Definitions.